nghinv/docker-ebx581-java10-nodownload-noaddons-customdirectory-openidconnect/README.md

 ```

 ## EBX

+open your browser at ```http://localhost:9090/ebx```

+create your repository and create user admin/admin

 you can login as usual with admin/admin

 also you can use a openidconnect bearer token, use the following